section-engineering-education/engineering-education/content/articles/understanding-closures-in-ruby/index.md

 ### Introduction

-Closure in computer science is a technique for implementing first-class function with free variables bound in the lexical environment.
+Closure in computer science is a piece of code that carries its creation context around with it.
 This is a sensitive topic to all developers and mostly those who are adapting the functional paradigm.

 ### Prerequisites